Da1sypetals/Symars/docs/user_docs.typ

 + `generate(self, mat: sp.Matrix, func_name: str) -> str`

-   - Purpose: Generates Rust code for a matrix operation using `nalgebra`'s `SMatrix` type.
+  - Purpose: Generates Rust code for a `nalgebra::SMatrix`.
   - Parameters:
       - `mat` (`sp.Matrix`): A SymPy matrix whose elements will be converted to Rust code.
       - `func_name` (`str`): The base name for the Rust matrix function.
   - Returns: `str` containing the complete Rust code for the matrix operation, including individual element functions and the matrix assembly function.
+  - Raises: `ValueError` for unsupported or invalid expression types.

 = Notes
-+ Remember pass legal identifier (in Rust) to the `name` parameter.
++ Remember to pass *legal identifier* (in Rust) to the `name` parameter.